 Boyse’s leadership tenure.
 Because of his strong belief in addressing the issue of

 diverse hiring needs, funds were sought and committed to the President’s Scholar Program.

 The Foundation raised nearly $1.6 million to start an endowment dedicated to supporting future diversity needs.
 The initiative was announced as a surprise at Dr. Boyse’s retirement party in June 2005.
-The College then launched the President’s Scholar Program with its first full-time hire in Fall 2008 to improve and promote a diversified workforce of administration, faculty and staff.
+The College then launched the President’s Scholar Program with its first full-time hire in Fall 2008.

 The Delta College Planetarium & Learning Center, located in Bay City, Michigan, was

 dedicated in 1997.
 The facility is the result of securing an $8.75 million grant provided